Overlapping Schwarz Preconditioners for Pose-Graph SLAM in Robotics: Simultaneous Localization and Mapping (SLAM)

 A SLAM system typically consists of a front-end and a back-end.
 The front-end processes sensor data to estimate relative motion (odometry) between robot poses.
 The specific approach depends on the sensor modality, for example visual SLAM for camera-based systems~\cite{macario2022comprehensive} or LiDAR-based SLAM for laser sensors~\cite{huang2021review}.
 By extracting features and performing data association, the front-end produces measurement constraints that are passed to the back-end for global estimation.

-Due to the inevitable accumulation of noise in sensor measurements, drift may accumulate over time.
-When the system revisits a previously observed location, additional constraints, known as \emph{loop closures}, can be introduced, which allow the accumulated drift to be corrected.
+Due to the inevitable accumulation of noise in sensor measurements, drift increases over time.
+When the system revisits a previously observed location, additional constraints known as \emph{loop closures} can be introduced, allowing the accumulated drift to be corrected.

 The back-end estimates the robot states from the motion and measurement constraints.
 This can be achieved using either filter-based or graph-based methods.
 Filter-based methods estimate the current state of the system recursively by propagating and updating a probability distribution as new measurements arrive.
 In graph-based methods, robot poses, map variables, and measurements are represented as nodes connected by constraints in a graph, and the most consistent global solution is computed by solving a nonlinear least-squares problem; see~\cite{grisetti2011tutorial} for a tutorial.
 Efficient implementations of such formulations are provided by general graph-optimization frameworks such as g2o~\cite{g2o}.